 Nutrient Recovery Using OSTARA with WASSTRIP and Multiform Harvest

-To address struvite issues and a stringent phosphorus limit (0.08 mg/L) at F. Wayne Hill Water Resources Center (FWHWRC), Gwinnett County undertook a pilot program and business case evaluation to assess the potential for a nutrient recovery process that treats phosphorus and ammonia while producing marketable fertilizer as a by-product.
+To address struvite issues and a stringent phosphorus limit at F. Wayne Hill Water Resources Center (FWHWRC), Gwinnett County undertook a pilot program and business case evaluation to assess two potential nutrient recovery processes to treat phosphorus and ammonia while producing marketable fertilizer as a by-product.

 F. Wayne Hill Water Resources Center (FWHWRC) is a 60 mgd advanced wastewater treatment facility located in Buford, GA, required to meet the low phosphorus discharge limit of 0.08 mg/L.

 Precipitating struvite for use as a slow release fertilizer can help facilities meet lower phosphorus limits, while creating a new revenue stream.
 This additional revenue stream helps mitigate operating costs and restores a valuable resource, as the supply of readily-minable phosphorus is thought to be rapidly diminishing.

 Hazen and Sawyer assisted FWHWRC with a comprehensive evaluation of potential struvite precipitation strategies, including bench and pilot scale testing, BioWin modeling, and a net present cost analysis.
 Ostara Nutrient Recovery Technologies Inc. (Ostara) and Multiform Harvest Inc. (Multiform) technologies were both evaluated.

 Ron Latimer leads Hazen's Wastewater Process Modeling Group and specializes in biological and chemical process, nutrient removal and recovery, and chemical and energy optimization.

 FWHWRC is a 60-mgd advanced WWTP facility that utilizes 3 and 5-stage BNR secondary treatment and an array of tertiary treatment methods.